 4. Protects Data If Intercepted

 When you request data on a website it goes through a channel of computers before it gets to the receiver.
 Previously this was in plain text format, known as HTTP.
-With the surge in cyber attacks, websites served over HTTP became risky.
+With the surge in cyber attacks, websites served over HTTP are risky!!
 If your website does not have an SSL cert, the chances of this information getting into the wrong hands along the way increases tremendously.

 SSL acts as a buffer.
 It reduces the risk by encrypting the data.
 It does this by adding arbitrary characters to the sender’s information.
 Scrambling the message and the information becomes accessible only by those with a private encryption key.
 The data becomes unreadable and therefore useless to everyone else.